simp/pupmod-simp-deferred_resources/REFERENCE.md

 ### deferred_resources::users

-This class takes two `Hashes` of user resources, one to remove, and one to install.
+This class takes an Array of user resources to remove, and a Hash of user resources to install.

 After the entire puppet catalog has been compiled, it will process both lists and, for any resource that is not already defined in the catalog, it will